JackTheSpades/SpriteToolSuperDelux/README.md

   - `pixi.exe -d -k -l differentlistfile.txt rom.smc`	-> will print debug output to the terminal, keep temporary files and use "differentlistfile.txt"

-## New Additions and Changes
+## Features, additions and changes
-  If you are used to using Romi's SpriteTool, here is a quick rundown of everything new added in PIXI:
+  If you are used to using Romi's SpriteTool, here is a quick rundown of old and new features that PIXI offers:
+  ### Extra Property Bytes
+  Extra Property Bytes (which are not Extra Bytes, or Extension Bytes, how Lunar Magic calls them), are a feature that was already present in Romi's Spritetool, they represent 2 bytes of data that can be defined in the .cfg/.json file and they will be set globally on that sprites' slot.

+  This means that if you have a sprite in slot 00 and you set the extra property bytes to 01 02, then every instance of that sprite in the game will have those bytes set to 01 02.

+  This feature is completely superseded by the Extra Bytes, which are pretty much superior in every way.
+However, for retro-compatibility purposes, they are still supported.

+  The second extra property byte ($7FAB34) also holds some extra information for some obscure features in the top 2 bits:

+  ov------

+  o: if this bit is set to 1, the sprite will run the MAIN code in any state (e.g. any value of $14C8) and will skip the corresponding vanilla code

+  v: if this bit is set to 1, the sprite will run both MAIN and vanilla code in any state (e.g. any value of $14C8)
-  ### Custom status handling and extra property bytes
+  ### Custom status handling

   As most people know, Pixi relies on 2 print statements to tell the game what code to run in which state of the sprite.

   Most importantly, state 08 will run whatever code is under the "MAIN" print statement and state 01 will run whatever code is under the "INIT" print statement.

   All the other states will run the corresponding vanilla code, however, some bits in !extra_prop_2 can be set to activate certain functions.
 Setting bit 7 of that byte will make the sprite run its MAIN code in any state and it won't run the vanilla code, setting bit 6 will make it run both vanilla code and the custom MAIN.
+This is already explained above but repeated for clarity.

   Since Pixi 1.2.16 you can have more control over other states that are not 08 and 01 by using new print statements crafted just for the occasion, valid print statements FOR NORMAL CUSTOM SPRITES are: